 So a few years later, when I, already inside the labyrinth of dance, gave my encounter with a dancer (who was Carlotta Ikeda) the name “Ariadone no Kai,” it could be called my “Nietzsche, KIMYO!
 Encore.”
-It was boring into another labyrinth, into which I was to further step and go within the labyrinth.
+It was to drill a hole into another labyrinth, into which I was further to step and go within the labyrinth.

 Along with “Zarathustra,” I must shout back “KIMYO” in Japanese with utmost gratitude to Nietzsche.
 Although it has the definition of “strange,” it is an utterance that lies beyond the loss of words and silence.
 It is a “Bravo” towards life.